mnyt-aqw/Ultra-Turbo-Pipeline/README.md

 ### Fetch the pipeline

-The easiest way to downland the pipeline is to clone this github repo to a local directory on a local machine, cluster, or server like the example below.
+The easiest way to download the pipeline is to clone this GitHub repo to a local directory on a local machine, cluster, or server like the example below.